tomedunn/the-finished-book/_monsters/monsters-of-the-multiverse.md

 # Conclusion
-To conclude, the republished monsters in MotM hit closer to to their CR than their original counterparts, improving the overall consistency of monster combat power, i.e., their calculated XP, at each CR compared to VGtM and MToF.
+To conclude, the republished monsters in MotM hit closer to to their CR than their original counterparts, improving the overall consistency of monster combat power at each CR compared to VGtM and MToF.
 This comes on top of the other changes to monster formatting and design that WotC has discussed, which should make these monsters easier to play at or near their intended CR as well.

 The changes target high CR monsters more so than low CR monsters.
-While the changes to low CR monsters does tend to move their average closer to target, the republished monsters still hit well below that target.
-This further supports the idea that WotC is either intentially erroring on the side of weaker monsters at low CR, or that their internal targets are slightly lower than those listed in chapter 9 of the _Dungeon Master's Guide_.
+While the changes to low CR monsters do tend to move their average XP closer to target, the republished monsters still hit well below that target.
+This further supports the idea that Wizards of the Coast is either intentionally erroring on the side of weaker monsters at low CR, or that their internal targets are slightly lower than those listed in chapter 9 of the _Dungeon Master's Guide_.

 # Extra Credit